hashicorp/vault-client-go/docs/Identity.md

 [[Back to README]](../README.md)

-## PostIdentityMfaMethodTotpMethodId
+## UpdateIdentityMfaMethodTotpMethodId

-> PostIdentityMfaMethodTotpMethodId(ctx, methodId).IdentityMfaMethodTotpRequest(identityMfaMethodTotpRequest).Execute()
+> UpdateIdentityMfaMethodTotpMethodId(ctx, methodId).IdentityMfaMethodTotpRequest(identityMfaMethodTotpRequest).Execute()

 Update or create a configuration for the given MFA method